euyogi/Notebook-CompetitiveProgramming/README.md

  *  @param  d  Directed flag (true if g is directed).
  *  @param  s  Starting vertex.
  *  @param  e  Ending vertex.
- *  @return    Vectors with the eulerian path.
+ *  @return    Vector with the eulerian path.
 If e is specified: eulerian cycle.
  *
  *  Empty if impossible or no edges.
  *